Rock0007/Next-Js/README.md

 This repository contains a Next.js application with Clerk user authentication.
 Clerk is a powerful authentication and user management platform that makes it easy to add secure user authentication and user management to your web applications.

-...

-## Demo
+## Deployed Demo

-Check out the live demo of this project [here](https://next-js-eight-bice.vercel.app/).
+Check out the live demo of this project [clerk-app.com](https://next-js-eight-bice.vercel.app/).

-...

 ---